rhyolight/numenta-web/packages/numenta.com/pages/careers-and-team/careers/research-internship.md

   repository or other public code repository that contains code you have worked on.

-* Period of the internship (typically 3 to 4 months fulltime).
+* Period of the internship (typically 3 to 4 months full time).

 * Please email resume and cover letter to [interns@numenta.com](mailto:interns@numenta.com).
 Numenta is an equal